- Oops!Something went wrong.Please try again later.

 CMS Energy in Focus

-Based in Jackson, CMS Energy (CMS) is in the Utilities sector, and so far this year, shares have seen a price change of 3.07%.
-The energy company is paying out a dividend of $0.41 per share at the moment, with a dividend yield of 2.52% compared to the Utility - Electric Power industry's yield of 3.3% and the S&P 500's yield of 1.59%.
+Based in Jackson, CMS Energy (CMS) is in the Utilities sector, and so far this year, shares have seen a price change of 0.32%.
+The energy company is currently shelling out a dividend of $0.82 per share, with a dividend yield of 2.59%.
+This compares to the Utility - Electric Power industry's yield of 3.38% and the S&P 500's yield of 1.71%.

-In terms of dividend growth, the company's current annualized dividend of $1.63 is up 6.5% from last year.
-In the past five-year period, CMS Energy has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.19%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, CMS Energy's payout ratio is 59%, which means it paid out 59% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $1.63 is up 6.5% from last year.
+Over the last 5 years, CMS Energy has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.32%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+CMS Energy's current payout ratio is 59%.
+This means it paid out 59% of its trailing 12-month EPS as dividend.

-CMS is expecting earnings to expand this fiscal year as well.
+Looking at this fiscal year, CMS expects solid earnings growth.
 The Zacks Consensus Estimate for 2020 is $2.65 per share, representing a year-over-year earnings growth rate of 6.43%.

 Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
-That said, they can take comfort from the fact that CMS is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+With that in mind, CMS presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report